Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — Revelation 17:4

-In Exodus chapter 28, God gives the priesthood instructions on how they should be dressed and notes these colors that they should be clothed.
+In Exodus chapter 28, God gives the priesthood instructions on how they should be dressed and notes three colors that they should be clothed with.

 . . . upon its hem you shall make pomegranates of blue, purple, and scarlet, all around its hem, and bells of gold between them all around.